Loehr-Daniels Study Course

 evolution.
 If this were all, if life itself spontaneously evolved out of matter

-great new things that it is not able to ascribe to development from that which
+four great new things that it is not able to ascribe to development from that

 itself, for producing these new emergents.